microsoft/migrate-spring-apps-to-azure-training/03-enable-continuous-deployment/README.md

 In Azure DevOps, navigate to "Builds" under "Pipelines", and click "New Pipeline".
 Click on the "Use the classic editor" link at the bottom.

-Select the repository you created in the previous step as the source, and on the "Select a Tempalte" pane, click "Maven".
+Select the repository you created in the previous step as the source, and on the "Select a Template" pane, click "Maven".

 ![Select the Maven build template](media/02-select-maven-template.png)

 The build pipeline will be created.

 Click on the "Pipeline" header at the top.
 Change the pipeline name to "auth-service-build".
 Under parameters, change "Maven POM file" to `auth-service/pom.xml`